-Word around our neck of the woods is that a new outdoor play space is coming to Zoo grounds and it opens this Thursday night!
-The Zoo is unveiling its new Run Wild!
-Nature Discovery Zone, located directly across from the Australia Walkabout and adjacent to the historical chimp cage in Flora Point.
-A once barren landscape, this area has now come to life and is ready for its first guests!
+Word around our neck of the woods is that the Zoo has an outdoor play space!
+The Zoo’s Run Wild!
+Nature Discovery Zone is located directly across from the Australia Walkabout and adjacent to the historical chimp cage in Flora Point.
+A once barren landscape, this area has now come to life and is ready for visitors!

 Like a traditional playground, a nature play area encourages children to use their imagination to play, but unlike the traditional play structure, the Run Wild!
 Nature Discovery Zone is unstructured and informal play that incorporates the natural and surrounding landscape and vegetation to bring nature to children’s daily outdoor play and learning environments.
 It is proven to powerfully boost the cognitive, creative, physical, social and emotional development of children, as well as instill empathy for the great outdoors.

 So how does one “nature play”?
 The only real answer is: however you want.